FAQs About

 Acelis Connected Health strives to make testing your INR at home convenient for you every step of the way.
 We use the information you provide to determine your insurance eligibility and provide accurate pricing.
 We work directly with your doctor to obtain a prescription for Acelis Connected Health’s services.
 Once you are signed up and testing on your own, we use your doctor’s information to ensure that your healthcare provider receives your test results promptly.
 Your healthcare provider will be in touch with you if a change to your medication is required.

-Where does the meter come from?
-How do I get supplies for testing?
+How do I get the INR meter and supplies for testing?

 Acelis Connected Health will provide you with your meter and testing supplies.